iluvcapra/soundobjects_blender_addon/README.md

 # soundobjects Blender Add-On

-This add-on adds three operators for working with immersive 3D audio.
+This add-on adds three operators for working with immersive 3D audio, specifically it allows you to create ADM Boradcast WAVE files for use with Dolby ATMOS or other object-based sound mixing workflows.

 ## `import_test.wav_file_batch`